But when you pray, go into your room,

 I wish I could say that I get it right every time.
 I do not!
 I wish I could say that prayer is always my first thought.
 I cannot!
 I wish I could say that in every dire circumstance of life, I have rushed directly to the throne room of my Heavenly Father.
 I have not!

-Like you, there are times that I wring my hands, walk the floor and shed my tears before I run to my Father.
+Like you, there are times when I wring my hands, walk the floor and shed my tears before I run to my Father.
 But, through the years, those times have become fewer and fewer.
 The longer I have walked with God, the more I have found Him faithful and constant and so close that when I turn to run to Him, He is already there—waiting.

 Prayer is about an intimate relationship with our loving Heavenly Father.
 He should be our first thought when we are in need.
 Rather than running for the phone to call a friend, we should run to our prayer closet to call on Our Father Who Art In Heaven.
 We will never get a busy signal.
 His number will never be disconnected, and we will never be put on hold while he answers another line.